The A-Z of Oracle Application Express (APEX)

 L is LDAP

-Remember the days when Single Sign On Integrations between applications would require third party integrations kits, adapters, solution architects and a big bill?
+Remember the days when Single Sign On Integrations between applications would require third party integrations kits, adaptors, solution architects and a big bill?
 We recently delivered an SSO framework using Azure AD across an enterprise-wide deployment of an APEX application using the "out the box" SS configuration - completed in a few hours, promoted to Production with not a single user issue.
 APEX SSO is a game changer for project adoption.

 M is for Media